 By working with researchers who have shared their data, this project makes it possible for users to view and animate ungulate movement data.
 Nevertheless, the raw location data can only be obtained by contacting the original data owner.

 This approach - of allowing users to view and make simple summaries of existing ungulate movement data while protecting the raw location data - is a key component of this effort.
-This allows us to share ungulate movement data with a broad range of users, while protecting the integrity of the datasets and the proprietary study or project needs of the many researchers that have collected and own the data.
+This allows us to share ungulate movement data with a broad range of users, while protecting the integrity of the datasets and the proprietary study or project needs of the many researchers that collected and own the data.

-at the Wyoming Geographic Information Science Center (WyGISC)
+, a PhD candidate at the University of Oregon.
+The Wyoming Geographic Information Science Center (WyGISC)